ucl-arc-tre/portal/README.md

 ### staging and production

-Tese deployments are managed by the TRE team.
+These deployments are managed by the TRE team.
 Staging will update after merging into `main`

 ## 🏗️ Development